 People who exercise regularly, particularly runners, are prone to experience pain in the outer part of the knee.
 When this occurs, iliotibial band syndrome may be the cause.

-When overused, the IT band can become tightened.
-The tightening can cause the band to rub against the outside of the knee.
-The rubbing can lead to pain and swelling.
+When overused, the IT band can become tight.
+The tightening can cause the band to rub against the knee or hip.
+This rubbing can lead to pain and swelling.
 It may also lead to inflammation in the bursa, which can cause a related condition known as trochanteric bursitis.

 The best treatment is often to stop doing the activity causing the pain.
 In more severe cases, a person may need to consider surgical options.
 Improved biomechanics and changes to training routines may help prevent IT band syndrome.

 IT band syndrome is often relatively easy to treat.
 The most important treatment is to stop the activity that causes the pain.
 Reducing or changing physical activity will typically allow the leg to fully heal.

 There are two other main types of nonsurgical treatment for the condition:

 - reducing pain and swelling